-Someone who sells products to pregnant woman who want more traffic and like using pictures are going to pay attention to my advice.
+Someone who sells products to a pregnant woman who wants more traffic and likes using pictures is going to pay attention to my advice.
 They are highly targeted readers and thus they choose to ignore other things and focus on my content.

 Bear in mind the subscriber numbers tend to get smaller and smaller as you do this.
 As you target a more and more specific sub-segment of your audience, the fewer people there are who have that interest.